 Why use a smart health card?

-By identifying the holder and his/her affiliation to an organisation, and by verifying his/her rights, a smart card acts as an essential component of the IT system for the creation and secure transmission of standardised medical expense claims.
+By identifying the holder and his/her affiliation to an organization, and by verifying his/her rights, a smart card acts as an essential component of the IT system to create and secure transmission of standardized medical expense claims.

-Dematerialisation of the medical prescription from paper to electronic format helps organisations reduce costs and increase efficiency.
+Dematerialization of the medical prescription from paper to electronic format helps organizations reduce costs and increase efficiency.

-Smart card solutions enable the pre-authorisation of the health transaction by storing the validity of the patient’s rights.
+Smart card solutions enable the pre-authorization of the health transaction by storing the validity of the patient's rights.

-Costs are divided by 6 to 7 when processes are dematerialised.
+Costs are divided by 6 to 7 when processes are dematerialized.